 Système Internationale (SI) Units:

 From the French for International System, this is the conventional name for the metric system of measurements.
-It is an internationally standardized system common among all nations and between the different branches of science and technology.
+It is a system of international standards common among all nations and between the different branches of science and technology.

 The weight of an empty container or the loading platform.
-The results of force measurement readings sometimes include this weight; in those cases it is subtracted to derive the true weight of a measured object.
+The results of force measurement readings sometimes include this weight; in those cases tare weight is subtracted to derive the true weight of a measured object.

 An automated communication process that transmits data or information between two geographical locations.
 In many force measurement applications, this type of transmission enables centralized supervisory data login, signal processing or control of large-scale systems.
 Telemetry can be electrical or pneumatic.
 Pneumatic telemetry is used in hazardous areas where an electrical power failure could be disastrous.